LauraAmabili/DigitalForensics/FraudDetection.md

 successful fraud analytics model ->
+### statistical accuracy->
---statistical accuracy-> detection power and corrrectness of the statistical model in flagging suspicious cases we need to make sure the model generalized well and is not overfitted to the historical date set --interpretability-> since the output must be investigated, you want to have an outout that is understandable by the human- WB/BB interpretability depends on the technique used
+detection power and corrrectness of the statistical model in flagging suspicious cases we need to make sure the model generalized well and is not overfitted to the historical date set
+### interpretability->
+since the output must be investigated, you want to have an outout that is understandable by the human- WB/BB interpretability depends on the technique used
---operational efficiency->  cases are evaluated in real time.
-Operational efficiency is crucia fraud managment -> RISK ( statistical and economical evaluation of the exposure to damage because of the presente of vulnerabilities and threats) security vs cost balance
+### operational efficiency->  cases are evaluated in real time.
+Operational efficiency is crucia
+fraud managment -> RISK
+( statistical and economical evaluation of the exposure to damage because of the presente of vulnerabilities and threats)

+security vs cost balance
 Direct costs
 ● Management